weetmuts/MakeTutorial/README.md

 ## Step 12 Now you can understand a simple build of an Android app.

-You now know more than enough to understand a build system that create an Android app from scratch from the GNU/Linux command line.
+You now know more than enough to understand a build system that creates an Android app from scratch from the GNU/Linux command line.

 There are only two Makefiles, one to fetch the Android SDK and